top of page

 My current work combines the traditional fiber arts with contemporary concepts using repurposed fabrics, materials , found objects, along with handmade elements has presented an exciting new direction for my work.

-I am sourcing nearly 100% of my materials from thrift stores, yard sales and resale shops - a small way to reuse materials and keep textiles out of the landfills.
-Vintage jewelry, small objects, wire frames and other elements are also used in some of the works as forms for design and hanging.
-Handmade elements such as felted objects and dyed fabrics are also incorporated in some works.
+I am sourcing most of my materials from thrift stores, yard sales and resale shops as a way to reuse materials and keep textiles out of the landfills.
+Vintage jewelry, small objects, wire frames and other elements are also used in some of the works as forms for design and hanging along with handmade elements such as felted objects and dyed fabrics.

 About Dawn

 Ward began her art career as a graphic designer and her first jobs were in advertising.
 She was an Art Director for an in-house agency in New York and began taking art classes at night at the School of Visual Arts on 23rd St. Those classes were the impetus to changing her career as she fell in love with fine art practices.
-Through a graduate assistantship at New York University, she went on to get her MA in Studio Art with a concentration in printmaking and a Ph.D. in Arts Education.
+She continued her art studies and received an MA & PhD from NYU.

 IMG_1017.JPG